 Being able to do file system snapshots providing the ability to do rollbacks on Linux is a feature that was often requested in the past.
-Snapper, in conjunction with the Btrfs file system or thin-provisioned LVM volumes now fills that gap.
+Snapper, with the Btrfs file system or thin-provisioned LVM volumes now fills that gap.